 Wonderful scenery was following us while we were driving along the Kapiti Coast.
 Beaches with no end were on our way all the time…

 Early morning was the time to get on the ferry to Picton.
 I was so excited about this three hours long ride across the Cook Strait.
-Not only because I like sailing and being on the sea but because I’ll will finally reach the South Island and I will finally see on my own is there a truth in the stories about how different this place is if you compare it with the North of the country.
+Not only because I like sailing and being on the sea but because I will finally reach South Island and will be able to see on my own if there is a truth in stories about how different this place is comparing to the North of the country.